bitfireAT/cert4android/README.md

   and a separate `:sync` process which should share the certificate information)

+# How to use

+1. Clone cert4android as a submodule.
+1. Add the submodule to `settings.gradle` / `app/build.gradle`.
+1. Create an instance of `CustomCertManager` (`Context` is required to connect to the `CustomCertService`, which manages the custom certificates).
+1. Use this instance as `X509TrustManager` in your calls (for instance, when setting up your HTTP client).
+   Don't forget to get and use the `hostnameVerifier()`, too.
+1. Close the instance when it's not required anymore (will disconnect from the `CustomCertService`, thus allowing it to be destroyed).

+You can overwrite resources when you want, just have a look at the `res/strings` directory.
+Especially `certificate_notification_connection_security` and `trust_certificate_unknown_certificate_found` should contain your app name.

 # License

 Copyright (C) bitfire web engineering (Ricki Hirner, Bernhard Stockmann).